benmbutler/DigiMinR/README.md

 # Step 3: Install an archived version of **baseline**

-Unfortunately the current version of the **baseline** package frequently crashes when fitting backgrounds to XRPD data.
+Unfortunately the current version of the **baseline** package (which is used by **powdR**) frequently crashes when fitting backgrounds to XRPD data.
 The current solution is to install the archived version 1.2.1 from CRAN:

 ``` r
 install.packages("http://cran.r-project.org/src/contrib/Archive/baseline/baseline_1.2-1.tar.gz",